Country (identity): Cognitive definitions

 This emphasis of non-material culture over material culture resonates with the rural experience as being represented through material elements rather than solely consisting of them.
 Within the United States, country frequently transcends a close relationship with the Southern culture as a source of unity and empowerment of local, marginalized peoples who feel left out from the dominant culture.
 The preference to identify as country before more traditional means of classification, such as race or class, is reflected of self-determination theory.
 Country identification is one way in that an individual strives to better their association with others, by identifying in ways that are more advantageous to rural populations and not necessarily in ways dictated by mainstream society.

-Meaning in different cultures

-Australia

-The Indigenous peoples of Australia, that is Aboriginal and Torres Strait Islander people, have strong and complex relationships with the meaning of country, several of which relate to self-identity.
-An individual to describe family origins and associations with particular parts of Australia.
-A Gamilaraay man, whose traditional lands ("country") lies in south-west Queensland might refer to his country as "Gamilaraay country".
-Australian Aboriginal identity often links to their language groups and traditional country of their ancestors.